Find your dashboards, reports, and apps

-In Power BI, the term content refers to apps, dashboards, reports, and more.
-Content is created by Power BI designers, who share it with their colleagues.
+In Power BI, the term content refers to visuals, like apps, dashboards, and reports.
+Content is created by Power BI designers who share it with their colleagues.
 Your content is accessible and viewable in the Power BI service, and often the best place to start working in the Power BI service is from Power BI Home.

 Explore Power BI Home

 After you sign in to the Power BI service, select Home from the navigation pane.